 This is how much night sky you will see.
 It is measured in degrees.
 There is both the apparent (AFOV) and the true field of view (TFOV).

 The larger the AFOV, the more sky you’ll see at a certain magnification, being the apparent angular sky width, ranging from 40 to 100 degrees.
 The AFOV is governed by the size of the eyepiece field stop.

-TFOV = AFOV ÷ magnification.
+TFOV = Eyepiece AFOV ÷ magnification.

 Eye relief is the max distance where you can position your eye away from the top eyepiece lens and still see full field of view.
 It’s about comfort while observing.
 Having your eye jammed up close say with a 5 — 8 mm eye relief can become uncomfortable.
 Eye relief especially matters if you need to wear eye glasses while observing.
 This may be the case if you have a strong astigmatism.
 For this, look for a long eye relief, say 18–20 mm, to help.

-Generally the larger the exit pupil, the brighter the image you will see.
-But the limit is no more than 7mm as an average (the users pupil diameter under dark condition) or else the light is wasted.
+Generally the larger the exit pupil (ep), the brighter the image you will see.
+But the limit is no more than 7 mm and no less than 0.5 mm (the average user’s pupil diameter under dark condition), otherwise the light is wasted.

-Eyepieces for Telescopes
+Best Eyepieces for Telescopes

 - Featured image source: Nick Kinkaid, Attribution-NoDerivs 2.0 Generic (CC BY-ND 2.0)